 Is your PC running slower than usual?
 Is it behaving in a weird manner?
 Are there files on your system you don’t recognize?
 You might have been infected by a computer virus.
-Although the term “virus” encompasses a number of other tech jargon terms such as worms, trojans, malware, and adware, as a layman, anything that disrupts the normal behaviour of your system and can potentially compromise your data is a “virus” for you.
+Although the term “virus” encompasses a number of other tech jargon terms such as worms, trojans, malware, and adware, as a layman, anything that disrupts the normal behavior of your system and can potentially compromise your data is a “virus” for you.
 Viruses are a common occurrence in the digital world.
-Hence, those abreast with their latest behaviour err on the side of caution.
+Hence, those abreast with their latest behavior err on the side of caution.
 This makes a layman a “soft target” to attackers.
 However, the good news is that one does not need to be a techie in order to shield one’s systems from viruses.
 You just need to be wary of the most common ways in which a virus can infect your system.

 1. From external plug-in devices

 Have you ever used an external media such as a pen drive or an external hard drive and noticed your PC behaving in a weird manner?
 As harmful as a virus is, it is also rampant, living in innocent systems unbeknownst to the user themselves.
 Hence, a friend’s pen drive or external hard drive that seems to contain just a few innocent movies might actually be hiding a malicious file, waiting to plague even your PC.

 Scan all external devices you plug-in into your system with an antivirus and an antimalware.
 (If you don’t have an antivirus, you need to get one NOW!)